-- The effectiveness and efficiency of the system of internal control. - The reliability, timeliness and integrity of financial and operating information, and the processes used to identify, measure and report such information. - Compliance with policies, plans, procedures, laws and regulations. - The means for safeguarding assets and information, including information stored on computer systems and databases. - The adequacy and effectiveness of management actions to address issues identified by both Internal Audit and the external auditors.
+- The effectiveness and efficiency of the system of internal control; - The reliability, timeliness and integrity of financial and operating information, and the processes used to identify, measure and report such information; - Clinical controls relating to Vhi's health provisioning activities; - Compliance with policies, plans, procedures, laws and regulations; - The means for safeguarding assets and information, including information stored on computer systems and databases; and - The adequacy and effectiveness of management actions to address issues identified by both Internal Audit and the external auditors.

+As well as the points mentioned above, the Internal Audit Function also evaluates and contributes to the improvement of governance and risk management processes.
 In carrying out its responsibilities the Internal Audit Function has unrestricted access to all information, explanations, records, assets and staff necessary for audit purposes and is facilitated by management and employees in this regard.

 The Internal Audit Function is also responsible for ensuring that audit work takes due account of the potential for fraud and for investigating fraud, either suspected or uncovered, but it should be noted that Internal Audit staff are not expected to have the expertise of any person(s) whose primary responsibility is detecting and investigating fraud.
-Additionally, the Internal Audit Function evaluates and contributes to the improvement of governance and risk management processes.